Cxb1993/Multigrid_modified_from_omersan/mg2d/README.md

-Slight changed to the original code
+Slight changes to the original code